PapitomasterDeveloper/html-handbook/3-HTML-Basics.md

            text          </p>
 ```

-So you can use any syntax you like.
-I'd say use the syntax that makes things visually more organized and easier to read.
+I'd say use the syntax that makes things visually more organized and easier to read, but you can use any syntax you like.

 I typically favor